 Pushing Daisies: TV Shows cancelled before their time

-On Wednesday Netflix announced it’d given a ten episode order to Cursed – a show reimagining the King Arthur legend told from the perspective of teenage heroine Nimue (who grows up to become the powerful yet tragic Lady of the Lake).
+Netflix announced last year it gave a ten-episode order to Cursed, a show reimagining the King Arthur legend told from the perspective of teenage heroine Nimue (who grows up to become the powerful yet tragic Lady of the Lake).
 Based on the upcoming young-adult illustrated book of the same name from comic book legend Frank Miller (Sin City) & writer Tom Wheeler (Puss in Boots), the series will not be the first attempt on TV to reimagine the legend of King Arthur.

 You may well remember with a heavy heart the superb medieval fantasy drama Merlin, which also explored the iconic story in the late 00s.
 With an all star cast of British luminaries including Anthony Head (Buffy the Vampire Slayer), John Hurt (The Elephant Man), and Richard Wilson (One Foot in the Grave), the cult BBC series explored the fraught relationship between powerful warlock Merlin (Colin Morgan) and future king Arthur (Bradley James) as they worked together to return magic to Camelot and save Albion from certain doom.

 The series aired for five years which (on paper at least) sounds like it had a good run.
 However, as any fan of the show will passionately tell you, Merlin was cancelled just when it was getting good.
 It’s a fine example of a broken series, one cancelled long before its time and which had oodles of story still left to tell.

 Netflix’s Cursed offers a tantalizing reimaging of the fable but the announcement of the show only sent Film Daily spiralling into the sore memories of Merlin and other TV shows cancelled before their time.
 Here are the ones that still wound us.

 My So-Called Life (1994 – 95)